Official description

 We exploit a vulnerability in the I2C address parser to read the EEPROM.

-Then, we modify a dump of the EEPROM to add instructions to read FlagROM
+Then, we modify a dump of the EEPROM to add instructions to read FlagROM.

 Finally, we write this modified firmware back to the EEPROM to extract the flag.